sfu-ireceptor/turnkey-service/README.md

 **Configuring systemd**

-You will need to set up the 'ireceptor-repository' systemd service file on your host machine in order to have the infrastructure automatically restart when the host machine reboots.
-Note that the ireceptor-repository.service file assumes that the turnkey code is located under /opt/ireceptor-repository.
+You will need to set up the 'ireceptor' systemd service file on your Linux machine running Docker, in order to have the infrastructure automatically restart when the machine reboots.
+Note that the *ireceptor.service* file assumes that the turnkey code is located under /opt/ireceptor/turnkey-service.
-You should fix this path to the real location of the code on your system.
+You should fix this path or make a symbolic link to the real location of the code on your system.

 ```
-sudo cp host/systemd/ireceptor-repository.service /etc/systemd/systems/ireceptor-repository.service
+sudo cp host/systemd/ireceptor.service /etc/systemd/systems/ireceptor.service
 sudo systemctl daemon-reload
 sudo systemctl enable docker
 sudo systemctl enable ireceptor-repository
 ```